Chanbluky/MobileNet-SSD-1/README.md

 ## DepthwiseConvolution
 The implementation of depthwise convolution is from [yonghenglh6/DepthwiseConvolution ](https://github.com/yonghenglh6/DepthwiseConvolution)

-source code is in src folder
+Source code is in src folder.
+And by the way, during training, **DepthwiseConvolution is faster than Group Convolution about most 15 times**.

 ## Results on ImageNet-100
 Because of the limitation of my GPUs, I only use 100 classes from imagenet for train.
 The train data is selected randomly